Why Is Finland Able to Fend Off Putin’s Information War?

 But in the face of this mounting pressure, one of Russia’s neighbors has emerged unusually resistant to the wider information war waged by Moscow across Europe: Finland.

 Like other countries along the Baltic Sea or in Eastern Europe, Finland has seen a notable increase in fake news stories and propaganda targeted against it that can be linked back to Russia since Moscow’s annexation of Crimea in 2014.
-These attacks have sought to undermine the government and often coincided with military shows of forces along the Russian border.
+These attacks have sought to undermine the government and often coincided with military shows of force along the Russian border.

 READ MORE